stancl/tenancy-docs/docs/source/v2/configuration.blade.md

 The `CacheManager` instance that's resolved when you use the `Cache` or the `cache()` helper will be replaced by `Stancl\Tenancy\CacheManager`.
 This class automatically uses [tags](https://laravel.com/docs/master/cache#cache-tags).
 The tag will look like `config('tenancy.cache.tag_base') . $id`.

-If you need to store something in global, non-tenant cache,

 ### `filesystem` {#filesystem}

 The `storage_path()` will be suffixed with a directory named `config('tenancy.filesystem.suffix_base') . $id`.